project-gemmi/gemmi/docs/cell.rst

     0.20256818878283983

-When changing a symmetry setting of coordinates or reindexing reflections we need a new unit cell, which can be obtained with one of functions `changed_basis_forward()` and `changed_basis_backward()`:
+When changing a symmetry setting of coordinates or reindexing reflections we need a new unit cell, which can be obtained with one of the functions `changed_basis_forward()` and `changed_basis_backward()`:

 .. doctest::